jlcheng/grs/README.md

 # GRS (Grease)

-Grease is a cron-job like daemon that polls your git repos and keep them up to date.
+Grease is a daemon that polls your git repos and keep them up to date.
 You can think of it as a glorified cron job with a few differences.

 1. Grease will try to auto-rebase your local changes.
-If a conflict arises, Grease will keep your local files unchanged.
+If there is a conflict, Grease will keep your local files unchanged.
 2. Grease can optionally auto-push your changes.

 I use it as a replacement for Dropbox and Evernote.
 Many files that matter to me are text files: scripts, org-mode documents, journals.
 Git does a good job of auto-resolving simple conflicts where possible.
 It helps that I am familiar with Git, which allows me to effectively resolve conflicts.
 Finally, as an engineer, this tool gives me more control over where my data will be stored.
-I can pay for git hosting and take ownership over my data.
+I can pay for git hosting and take ownership of my data.

 I usually run it in a terminal window and just let it do its thing:
 ```